end2endzone/ShellAnything/UserManual.md

 When a user right-click on a file in *Windows Explorer*, the application will load all available *configuration files* and display their content into the displayed context menu.

 The list of *Configuration Files* is unique for each users of the system.
-The files are stored in `C:\Users\%USERNAME%\ShellAnything` directory where `%USERNAME%` is your current Windows session *username*.
-Note that *Windows Explorer* also support copy & pasting `C:\Users\%USERNAME%\ShellAnything` into an *address bar* to quickly jump to the directory.
+The files are stored in `C:\Users\%USERNAME%\ShellAnything\configurations` directory where `%USERNAME%` is your current Windows session *username*.
+Note that *Windows Explorer* also support copy & pasting `C:\Users\%USERNAME%\ShellAnything\configurations` into an *address bar* to quickly jump to the directory.

 The application support multiple *configuration files* at the same time.
 One can add new files in the *configuration directory* and the system will automatically detect and load them.